 Enter your Mail address as a U.S. address.
-This will permit other university offices (Registrar’s Office, Vaden Health Center, etc.) to send refunds and other important information to you.
+This will permit other university offices (Registrar’s Office, Vaden Health Center, etc.) to send important information to you.

-Make sure to enter your e-mail address accurately in Axess so you can be included in our mailing list and stay informed about any changes in visa regulations that may affect you. .
-(You must consistently use your stanford.edu email address in your communication with our office).
+Make sure to enter your e-mail address accurately in Axess so you can be included in our mailing list and stay informed about any changes in visa regulations that may affect you .
+Please use your stanford.edu email address inall communication with our office.

-Photocopy your visa documents (I-20 or DS-2019, I-94 arrival/departure card) and passport, and keep originals in a safe and separate place.
+Photocopy your visa documents (I-20 or DS-2019, I-94 record) and passport, and keep originals in a safe and separate place.

 Attend Orientation workshops at the I-Center!
 Remember to attend one of the mandatory workshops on “Maintaining Your Legal Status.”
 Check the Orientation Calendar for the schedule on the International Student Orientation to Stanford page.

 Make sure to have your enrollment hold released at the I-Center.
-This can be done only after you have (1) entered your SEVIS (US) address in Axess (see above), (2) attended the session on “Maintaining your Legal Status” (see above), and (3) brought your passport and I-20/DS-2019 to the "Maintaining your Legal Status" session.
+This can be done only after you have (1) entered your SEVIS (US) address in Axess (see above), (2) attended the session on “Maintaining your Legal Status” (see above), and (3) brought your passport, I-20/DS-2019 and I-94 record to the "Maintaining your Legal Status" session.

 Make sure to complete the “Registration Form For Couples, Families, Partners” if you are accompanied by a dependent, or will bring one later.
 This form is available at the I-Center information desk on the ground floor.
 Ask at the I-Center for special activities for spouses/partners and families or visit the Spouses, Partners & Families section of our web site.

-Pick up your Stanford ID Card at the ID Card Office located in Tresidder Union, 459 Lagunita Dr., 2nd floor.(Located inside the Student Service Center, close to Kinko’s /FedEx, and directly facing the Tresidder parking lot.)
+Pick up your Campus Card at the ID Card Office located in Tresidder Union, 459 Lagunita Dr., 2nd floor.(Located inside the Student Service Center, close to Kinko’s /FedEx, and directly facing the Tresidder parking lot.)

 Subscribe to “The Social” upon getting your email address.
 This email publication announces I-Center events, such as movies, meals, sporting events, art, etc. Fill out the web form at https://mailman.stanford.edu/mailman/listinfo/icenter-social

 Make an appointment to visit the Loan Closet if you need household goods.
-Visit the sign-in desk in the I-Center’s ground floor from Sept.
-12 to Sept.
-23 for an appointment.
+Visit the sign-in desk at the I-Center for an appointment.